-“It’s incredibly normal for people not to respond perfectly in the moment when they’re confronted with shocking behavior.”
 “It’s incredibly normal for people not to respond perfectly in the moment when they’re confronted with shocking behavior,” Alison Green, a management consultant and author of New York magazine’s popular column “Ask a Manager,” writes in an email.
 “Very few of us have a perfectly polished response on the spot when we first encounter something inappropriate or unethical.
 And one of the most common reactions is to say something to try to normalize the situation—and that is especially true when there are sticky power dynamics, as there are in this case.
 (As an example of this, look to all the women who deal with creeps at work by just trying to smooth over an inappropriate interaction—and later realize, whoa, that was clear-cut sexual harassment.)”

 Indeed, Comey was clearly navigating uncharted territory.
 By his own admission, he’d never dealt with a president like Trump before.
 During his testimony, he noted that he felt compelled to take notes on their one-on-one meetings, a step he’d never taken with former presidents George W. Bush and Barack Obama.
 “I was honestly concerned that he might lie about the nature of our meeting, and so I thought it really important to document,” he said.
 There’s also reason to think Trump was trying to make Comey fear for his job security.
 Before firing Comey, Trump reportedly assured him that lots of people “wanted the job.”
 Comey saw this as an attempt to create a “patronage relationship”—Comey could stay on as FBI director if he was loyal to Trump.